OIPR: Evaluation for Time-series Anomaly Detection Inspired by Operator Interest: Methodology

 \subsection{Operator Interest Curve}

-In this section, we outline the methodology employed to derive the operator interest curve for anomaly detection, which captures the dynamics of operators in discovering and handling the anomalies.
+In this section, we outline the methodology employed to derive the operator interest curve for TAD, which captures the dynamics of operators in discovering and handling anomalies.
 To construct the operator interest curve, we propose a set of functions, denoted as $\Phi(i)$, which characterize the phases of discovery, duration, and observation associated with an individual anomaly event:

-where $i$ represents the distance from the current point to the initial point of the anomaly event.
-The discovery and duration phases of the anomaly event are characterized by a shared continuous interest function $\omega(\cdot)$, while $\gamma(\cdot)$ represents the operator interest for the observation phase.
-The pre-configured integer parameters for the lengths of the discovery phase and observation phase are denoted as $l_{dis}$ and $l_{obs}$, respectively.
-The length of the duration phase, $l_{dur}$, can be calculated by subtracting $l_{dis}$ from the total length of the anomaly event.
+where $i$ represents the distance from the current point to the initial point of the anomaly event. $l_{dis}$, $l_{dur}$ and $l_{obs}$ represent the lengths of the discovery, duration, and observation phases, respectively.
+The discovery phase and the duration phase of the anomaly event are characterized by a shared continuous interest function $\omega(\cdot)$, while $\gamma(\cdot)$ represents the operator interest for the observation phase.
+In Fig. \ref{fig_3}, we present an example of the operator interest curve for a continuous event: starting from the first anomaly point reported by the detector, $\Phi(i)$ jumps from 0 to 1.
+This indicates that the operator devotes the highest level of interest to the newly detected anomaly event; then, the level of interest decreases within the length of the discovery phase until transitioning to the duration phase, signifying that the operator shifts from receiving alarm information to conducting anomaly troubleshooting.
+During the duration phase, the operator maintains interest in the anomaly event and conducts troubleshooting.
+Thus, the value of $\Phi(i)$ remains nearly unchanged with only a slight decrease.
+Finally, when the anomaly event is resolved and the detector stops reporting alarms, the monitoring enters the observation phase.
+At this stage, $\Phi(i)$ decreases continuously from its value at the end of the duration phase until it reaches 0, indicating that the operator continues to monitor the system for a period after the alarm ceases to ensure the recovery of the anomaly event.